ging/fiware-cosmos-orion-flink-connector/doc/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:

--   There are no new features planned for the next release.
+-   **Support for Apache Spark**: Right now, the only streaming engine supported by Cosmos is Flink.
+It is intended to provide an HTTP Orion Connector for Spark as well.

 ### Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

--   **Support for Apache Spark**: Right now, the only streaming engine supported by Cosmos is Flink.
-It is intended to provide an HTTP Orion Connector for Spark as well.
 -   **Docker images**: Provide Docker images to facilitate the deployment of a complete big data processing scenario.

 ### Long term